 There are still several private hunting clubs throughout the state who add to our state program by providing public access to private lands and by purchasing and stocking birds.
 These clubs participate in a statewide Cooperative Liberation Program.
 Through this program, hunters have the opportunity to hunt on private areas where both the state and the clubs are purchasing birds.
-While some clubs are provided with adult birds for stocking, others receive 8-week-old birds and raise them for release.
-Through the 8-week-old Cooperative Program the state is able to purchase birds at a reduced fee and the club then incurs the cost of raising and releasing birds on areas that the public can access.

 If you are out on a Permit-Required Area, please be respectful of our cooperating landowners and club members who are working hard to provide additional hunting opportunities!

 SEASON DATES AND BAG LIMITS: Pheasant stocking activities begin each year just prior to the third Saturday in October, "Opening Day," and end in early December.
 During that time-frame, pheasants are generally stocked 2-3 days each week on each area.
 No birds will be stocked during the third week of November when the Private Land Shotgun/Rifle and State Land Shotgun seasons open for deer hunters (though some areas closed to deer hunting may be stocked, depending on the number of weeks in a season for a given year).